TitasGailius/terminal/README.md

 ### Output via Laravel Artisan Command

-If you are running Terminal from the Laravel's Artisan command, you may display the output by passing an instance of a command to the `output` method:
+If you run Terminal from the Laravel's Artisan command, you may send the output to the console by passing an instance of the Command to the `output` method:

 ```php
 public function handle()